Washing machines: Using your washing machine Program guide

 Washing machine temperature guide

-This is the most common wash temperature.
+This is the most common wash temperature used by Which? members.
 It’s suitable for cotton, linen or viscose, acrylics, acetate, wool mixtures and wool/polyester blends – in other words, most everyday items.

 This wash is suitable for polyester/cotton mixtures, nylon, cotton and viscose, but with modern detergents most people find 40°C adequate for their needs.